Saral Mehra, MD, MBA, FACS

-Saral Mehra, MD, MBA, is a Yale Medicine surgeon who treats patients with head and neck cancers, sometimes performing complex microsurgeries that take many hours.
-He performs more salivary endoscopies than any other surgeon in Connecticut; because of his widely recognized expertise, he treats patients with complex salivary disease who are sent to him from all over the state.
+Saral Mehra, MD, MBA, FACS, is a Yale Medicine surgeon who treats patients with head and neck cancers, sometimes performing complex microsurgeries that take many hours.
+When appropriate, he also uses the Da Vinci surgical robot and the laser to perform surgical tumor removal in hard-to-reach areas of the throat, with less morbidity than traditional approaches.
+In addition, he runs the salivary endoscopy program at Yale.
+Because of his widely recognized expertise, he treats patients with complex salivary disease who are sent to him from all over the state.
 Dr. Mehra provides minimally invasive treatment of salivary gland and duct problems, including salivary stones, using tiny scopes.
 He is able to perform these procedures without making any external incisions.
-“I use minimally invasive techniques whenever possible, and I implement the latest in reconstructive surgery to optimize form and function,” he says.
+“I use minimally invasive techniques for cancer and non-cancerous problems whenever possible, and I implement the latest in reconstructive surgery to optimize form and function,” he says.

 Whatever problem he is treating, Dr. Mehra notes that be believes in spending time with patients to explain their condition and let them know that they are not alone is a key element in compassionate care.
 “When talking about a new diagnosis of cancer, I like to take the time to discuss the work-up, treatment, functional recovery and surveillance plan—this helps alleviate some of the fear of the unknown.
 It’s satisfying to look at the faces of a patient and their family when they go from being frightened of a new diagnosis to understanding the journey they are about to embark upon.”